-If the dot response overshoots or undershoots more than 5%, the problem is either unbalanced sampling bridge diodes, unbalanced strobe pulses to the bridge or the sampling unit Smoothing Balance control requires adjustment.
+If the dot response overshoots or undershoots more than 5%, the problem is either unbalanced sampling bridge diodes, or unbalanced strobe pulses to the bridge.
 If no components on either the strobe generator board or the sampler board are broken (or unsoldered), change the sampling diodes after reading the Note in Step 2d.
-(Damage to leadless capacitors is about the only way the strobe pulse amplitudes can be unbalanced, and this is unlikely with normal care of the instrument.)
+Damage to leadless capacitors is about the only way the strobe pulse amplitudes can be unbalanced, and this is unlikely with normal care of the instrument.)